 Our core value of 'positivity' is visible when students present an optimistic and energetic approach to school life.
 (Not just in lessons and leaning, but around the school too).
-Positive manners; helping and supporting staff and peers; and fully embracing every opportunity provided are key attributes of a positive mind-set and culture and will be expected and nurtured at the academy.
+Positive manners; helping

 - I will approach all aspects of my school life with a positive attitude. - I will not give up or say that I can't. - I will always participate actively in class. - I will answer and ask questions and positively share my thoughts and opinions often.